kieranlavelle/interview-project/README.md

 - Add elebic to support db-migrations
 - Store review-count so it doesnt have to be calculated
 - Add comments to the review object
+- filter the skills that can be added / add a skills search to populate a dropdown